BSD-Yassin/custom-monitoring-agent/readme.md

 ## Description

 This is supposed to be send to a slave node as a daemon or a cronjob to use ansible output as reference for any file modification, if any, it will send the master node or the Ansible Tower to re-do the whole provisioning of the server.
-In short, the concept tries to self-monitor itself, without having to install Ansible, just re-read facts.
+In short, the concept tries to self-monitor itself, without having to install Ansible or ssh into the machine, just re-read facts.
+It's meant to avoid having anything network depend.

 ## How to use